-Learning Goal: Wrap up properties of parallelograms by focusing on discovered students need from formative assessment.
+Learning Goal: Continue properties of parallelograms by focusing on discovered students need from formative assessment.
 Then, push for advanced understanding with an activity.

 - Common Core

 - HSG.CO.C.11 – Prove theorems about parallelograms.
 Theorems include: opposite sides are congruent, opposite angles are congruent, the diagonals of a parallelogram bisect each other, and conversely, rectangles are parallelograms with congruent diagonals.

 - G.5(A) – investigate patterns to make conjectures about geometric relationships, including angles formed by parallel lines cut by a transversal, criteria required for triangle congruence, special segments of triangles, diagonals of quadrilaterals, interior and exterior angles of polygons, and special segments and angles of circles choosing from a variety of tools

 - G.6(E) – prove a quadrilateral is a parallelogram, rectangle, square, or rhombus using opposite sides, opposite angles, or diagonals and apply these relationships to solve problems